 To read more about wooden lacquer work in Varanasi read this link.

-Now we know the two Pedhas that dominate the north and the south India respectively – Mathura Pedha and Dharwad Pedha.
-It seems Banaras has a way of making things its own.
+Now we know the two Pedhas that dominate north and south India respectively – Mathura Pedha and Dharwad Pedha.
+It seems Banaras has a way of making things it’s own.
 In Varanasi, you get Lal Pedha or red Pedha – a slightly more roasted version of the other two Pedhas.
 Loaded with ghee and sometimes dry fruits, it has a crunchy taste to it.

 This is a perfect Varanasi souvenir to take for gluttons around you.

 Shivalinga – In Crystal & In Stone